mdr-uma/mdr-uma.github.io/_posts/2020-09-07-what_i_know_about_redux_so_far.markdown

 ```

-Here I am creating an action to login to the user and dispatching it to the reducer.
+Here I am creating an action to login the user and dispatching it to the reducer.
 Reducers are pure functions that take the current state of the application and an action and then return a new state.
 Here is an example of simple reducer:

 ```
 export default function usersReducer(state = { }, action) {
 	switch(action.type) {
-	case ‘LOGIN_USER’:
+	case 'LOGIN_USER':
 		return( action.payload)
 	default:
 		return state
 }
 }
 ```

-In reducer depending on action type it returns a new state.
+In a reducer depending on the action type it returns a new state.
 We can have multiple reducers to handle complex applications.
-To do so we can use combineReducers() which combines all of the reducers in the application into a single index reducer.
-Every reducer is responsible for its own part of the application’s state, and the state parameter is different for every reducer.
-The combineReducers() utility makes the file structure much easier to maintain.Here is my combine reducer looks like:
+To do so we can use combineReducers() which combines all reducers in the application into a single index reducer.
+Every reducer is responsible for its own part of the application's state, and the state parameter is different for every reducer.
+The combineReducers() utility makes the file structure much easier to maintain.

+Here is my combine reducer looks like:

 ```
 import { combineReducers } from 'redux'